geofflamrock/stack/README.md

   --working-dir        The path to the directory containing the git repository.
 Defaults to the current directory.
   --debug              Show debug output.
   --verbose            Show verbose output.
+  --json               Write output and log messages as JSON.
+Log messages will be written to stderr.
   -n, --name           The name of the stack.
 Must be unique within the repository.
   -s, --source-branch  The source branch to use for the new stack.
 Defaults to the default branch for the repository.
   -b, --branch         The name of the branch to create within the stack.